The Real You Only Shows Up When It’s Ugly.

 Want to know who you really are?

-Don’t look when life’s good.
-That version’s too polished, too staged, too temporary.
+That version's too polished, too staged, too temporary to be trusted.

 Look at yourself when it's dark, confusing, heavy.